DionLab/RepeatDetector/README.md

 Repeat Detector (RD) is a deterministic profile weighting algorithm for counting repeats in targeted sequencing data.
 Based on the pfsearch algorithm, it is an alignment free method that uses unaligned FASTA files, along with a preset motif file.

-**##New executable GUI for Windows and macOS** Instructions and app/exe under the folder macOS and Windows respectively.
+**##New executable GUI for Windows and macOS** Instructions and app/exe under the folder macOS and Windows respectively to avoid the dependencies & installation issues.
 To run on Linux/HPC, use the singularity image repeat_detector.sif available here: https://zenodo.org/api/records/12773712/draft/files/repeat_detector.sif (Will change soon to a newer link!)